-Start losing weight by eating from this list of foods with close to zero calories.
-These superfoods are packed with fibers, vitamins, antioxidants and more!
+Start losing weight by eating from this list of 20+ best superfoods.
+These superfoods are packed with fiber, vitamins, antioxidants and more!
 When it comes down to losing weight it is as simple as counting your calories!

 Calories: 27 per cup